E1k3n/E1k3n/README.md

 - 🔭 I’m currently working on my bachelor's thesis about use of generative AI in testing of security software.
 - 🌱 I’m currently learning further sophisticating and obfuscating our exploitation attempts, testing out different LLM's and their use in offensive security operations.
 - 🤔 I’m looking for help with ...
 Detection avoidance?
-- ⚡ Fun fact: I've been through both the healthcare sector and worked in a tinsmithing firm
+- ⚡ Fun fact: I've been through both the healthcare sector and worked in a tinsmithing firm before my passion for cybersecurity lit up.
 <!--
 **Eikentotre/Eikentotre** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 Here are some ideas to get you started: